pgoulding/activity-tracker-starter/README.md

 # Activity Tracker

-Given a data set from an activity tracker for many users, we created a dashboard to display the data we manipulated.
+Given a data set from an activity tracker for many users, this is a dashboard to display that data we manipulated.

 ## Authors